Lowe’s CEO History

 © History Oasis

-Following the unexpected death of Carl Buchan in 1960, Lowe's endured a potential leadership crisis, even as the company was rapidly expanding.
+Following the unexpected death of Carl Buchan in 1960, Lowe's was in crisis for leadership.
 Stepping in to fill the void, a five-man executive team including Robert Strickland and Leonard Herring took the reins to guide Lowe's into its next era of growth.

 They quickly moved to take Lowe's public in 1961 under the corporate name Lowe's Companies Inc., issuing the first public stock offering to fuel further expansion.